Read with BonusRead with Bonus

 "These are your new crewmates.”

-I nodded, my throat too tight to speak.
-My mind raced, trying to process everything that had happened.
-Only days ago, I had been a princess, living a life of relative comfort and safety.
-Now, I was a captive on a pirate ship, at the mercy of a man who seemed to revel in his own ruthlessness.
+I nodded; my throat was too tight to form words.
+My mind raced to process everything that had happened.
+Just days ago, I had been a princess, living a life of comfort and safety.
+Now, I was a captive on a pirate ship, at the mercy of a man who seemed to relish his ruthlessness.
+Captain Blackthorn's eyes narrowed as he studied me, and for a moment, I feared he might strike me.
+Instead, he turned to the crew once more.

 "Get back to work!"